Getting Started with Selenium Automated Testing

 Selenium WebDriver

-In contrast to Selenium RC (Remote Control), which requires a server in order to function, Selenium WebDriver is a client-side solution for automating the testing of online applications.
+In contrast to Selenium RC (Remote Control), which requires a server to function, Selenium WebDriver is a client-side solution for automating the testing of online applications.

 WebDriver natively interacts with browser apps, unlike Selenium RC, which relies on a separate core engine.
-In addition to Python, Ruby, PHP, and Perl, WebDriver supports a wide variety of languages.
-For the purpose of managing Selenium automation tests, it can also be combined with frameworks like TestNG and JUnit.
+In addition to Python, Ruby, PHP, and Perl, WebDriver supports various languages.
+It can also be combined with frameworks like TestNG and JUnit to manage Selenium automation tests.

 Selenium Grid

 Selenium grid is used to manage and distribute WebDrivers.
-It comprises various nodes that interact with one another to locate, control, and disperse experiments in various settings.
+It comprises various nodes that interact with one another to locate, control, and disperse experiments in multiple settings.
 Newer versions of Selenium 4 completely rework the Selenium Grid’s underlying architecture.
-Standalone mode, Hub & Node mode, and fully-distributed mode are all made possible by the innovative design of the Grid.
+The innovative design of the grid makes standalone mode, hub-and-node mode, and fully distributed mode possible.

 Selenium RC

 A crucial component of Selenium is the Selenium RC.
-It is a testing framework that enables programmers and testers to build test scripts in a variety of languages to automate front-end user interface test cases.
-It comes equipped with a client library as well as a server that, by default, launches browser sessions and terminates them.
+It is a testing framework that enables programmers and testers to build test scripts in various languages to automate front-end user interface test cases.
+It comes equipped with a client library and a server that, by default, launches browser sessions and terminates them.

 Guidelines for Java Selenium test development